What Is a Liver Detox?

 You want to do everything you can to take an active role in your health.
-But if you think you need a liver detox (also known as a liver cleanse or flush), you should know there isn’t much it can do for you.
+But if you think you need a liver detox, you should know that there isn’t much it can do for you.

-Like most detox methods, a liver cleanse has specific steps.
-You may have to fast or to only drink juices or other liquids for several days.
-You might need to eat a restricted diet, or take herbal or dietary supplements.
-Some detoxes also prompt you to buy a variety of other commercial products.
-Some approaches may combine several of these methods.
+Like most detoxes, a liver cleanse has specific steps.
+It may tell you to fast or to drink only juices or other liquids for several days.
+You might need to eat a restricted diet or take herbal or dietary supplements.
+Some detoxes also urge you to buy a variety of products.

 Are Liver Detoxes Safe?